Antifragility & risk #

 When being wrong costs nothing #

 Being right or wrong is not what counts.
-If being wrong costs you nothing, then it doesn’t count.
+If being wrong costs you nothing, then it doesn’t count — it was a free experiment, a conjecture put up to be refuted.
+What counts is what the error costs, and to whom.

 Diminishing returns #